Chapter 3 Markdown and rmarkdown

 These are useful to separate blocks of text where an new section would be impractical.

-One special structure element that we’ll use a lot later are code blocks.
+One special structure element that we’ll use a lot below are code blocks.
 In plain markdown, these is not actually code blocks, but just “pre-formatted text”, a piece of text that is displayed as-is, with no additional formatting applied, and where spaces and line breaks are preserved as in the original.
 Code blocks are rendered using fixed-with font where all letters (including “i” and “m”) are of the same width.
 This also let’s you use it to display various other things instead of code, such as ascii art or poems.

 Code blocks are marked with three backticks before and after the block:library(magick) # install it first